 - Before you start: It is most likely to be successful when there are participants from different gender identities.
 Some participants may not want to identify themselves.
-It will be important to remind participants of their ground rules before beginning the activity: treating each other with respect and listening without judging. - Remember to tell the group this exercise is about surfacing issues that might be in people's minds but unsaid and could be uncomfortable and that it is not the responsibility of others to educate you about their sexual preferences.
+It will be important to remind participants of their ground rules before beginning the activity: treating each other with respect and listening without judging. - Remember to tell the group this exercise is about surfacing issues that might be in people's minds but unsaid and could be uncomfortable - and that it is not the responsibility of others to educate you about their sexual preferences.
 For example lesbians don't need to explain what sex between two people with vulvas is like. - Divide the group into three, depending on how masculine, feminine or neither you feel at this moment.
 Do support the group that might be smallest. - Explain that they will have an opportunity to ask the other group three questions about sex and pleasure. - You will need to assist both groups in negotiating the kind of questions which should and should not be asked before they go off (preferably to separate rooms) to draw up their lists. - You can help and provide suggestions or topics for each group to develop the questions, for example: - What makes sex pleasurable for a man /woman/trans/gay/lesbian - Do gay/lesbian people have better sex than straight people?"

-- more sexually driven than women.

-- the other group.

-- discussions.

-- Ask the participants:

-- How did the groups approach this exercise?

-- What did it feel like to do it?

-- Did anything surprise you?

-- What have you learned about yourself/others?
+- Is sexual pleasure more important for men than for women, or are men more sexually driven than women. - In plenary, the groups ask the questions to the other group.
+First, each group can deliberate on the answers to the questions of the other in private, electing spokespersons to give feedback on their responses to the other group. - The groups take it, in turn, to observe (in silence) each other's discussions. - Ask the participants: - How did the groups approach this exercise? - What did it feel like to do it? - Did anything surprise you? - What have you learned about yourself/others?

-Gender and Sexual Pleasure Notes/Tips for the Facilitator:
+Gender and Sexual Pleasure